paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 * a set of .csv files that contain the list of concepts organized according to the matrices of concepts' structure.
 There is one .csv file for each language

 ## Code generator
 The code generator creates python code for the relevant taxonomy of concepts.
 The code generator starts with a list of concepts organised in a 6-column table, and automatically and instantly generates the corresponding code.
 To generate this list of concepts, a simple .csv file can be used.
 The result is a nested python dictionary of concepts which, among other things, makes it possible to determine for each concept its opposite, its complementary concept, etc. In addition, the various concept dictionaries inherent in each language are themselves integrated into a list of dictionaries, resulting in a multilanguage module.
+In order to determine the opposite of the concept of 'courage' in English, simply type: dic[ENG]['courage']['2-contrary'] and the result is: 'cowardice'.

 ## Corpus generator
 This tool [to be implemented] is a citation generator.
 It allows to create: